American Express® Business Checking Account 2023 Review

 Cannot Deposit Cash

 Unfortunately, this account does not support cash deposits.
-If your business needs to deposit cash, this won’t be a suitable primary business checking account.
+If your business needs to deposit cash, this won’t be a suitable primary checking account.

-That said, it may be a good secondary business checking account for digital transactions.
+It may be a good secondary business checking account for digital transactions.

 Account Pays Interest